indam-m/ss-assessment-toko_ijah/README.md

 Nomer Kwitansi | ReceiptNumber | string
 Catatan | Notes | string

+The export result for this table has an additional ID column to identify the rows easier.
+But to import the table from csv, it uses the structure of the original one.

 ## Catatan Barang Keluar (ItemOut)

 Name | Form Data Name | Type